 She is also working on an online sales site so that she can sell her products to customers abroad, and is open to custom-making products to suit a particular problem.

-Read more on the pursuits and woes of Levantine region Bedouin:
+Read more on the pursuits of Levantine region Bedouin:

 Egyptian Bedouin Maimed by Landmines